imSaiPavan27/Business-Insights-360/README.md

 Based on mockups received as requirements, the team will start designing visuals and creating measures as needed.

 ### Home View
-In the Home view, all the view buttons will be available.
+In the Home view, all the view buttons will be accessible.
 Users will land on specific view pages by clicking the button and you can navigate to the certain view.

+The different views are:

 | Views | Description |
 | ------ | ----------- |